 The estate of Castel Giuliano, surrounded by a beautiful century-old park, occupies the site of an Etruscan and Roman settlement at the foot of the Tolfa Mountains.
 The Patrizi family has owned it since 1546 and its present owners have restored its ancient buildings and park to their former splendour.
 On its wide, gently sloping turf terraces, pines, cluster oaks, and century-old Lebanon cedars tower above sweet-scented herbs and flower-laden bushes, contrasting unruly nature with human interventions.
 The park has numerous Etruscan tombs and ruins of Roman walls covered in ferns and lichen.
 Truly unique, it is one of Italy’s most important private rose gardens; in May it hosts the famous ‘Festival of the Roses’.
 Climbing roses soften the austere lines of the ancient castle walls, which are surrounded by combinations of shrubbery and foxglove, myrtle and pale blue ceanothus.

-We finish our tour with a special dining experience at the Michelin-starred The Cesar Restaurant.
+We finish our tour with a special dining experience at The Cesar restaurant.
 With a terrace overlooking the Mediterranean, The Cesar is the restaurant of luxury hotel La Posta Vecchia.
 The dishes, designed by renowned chef Antonio Magliulo, are traditional Italian style with a contemporary twist.
 They are prepared with fresh local ingredients, including produce from the property’s organic garden.
 The opulent villa, which houses the hotel, is richly furnished, decorated with precious artwork and surrounded by manicured gardens.
 It was bought by J. Paul Getty in the 1960s and sumptuously restored.
 Built in the 17th century to house visitors to the neighbouring Odescalchi Castle, the villa remained in a state of disrepair for decades until Getty purchased it and restored it to its former glory.
 During excavations for a swimming pool, the foundations of an ancient Roman villa – said to be the weekend retreat of Julius Caesar – were discovered, and Getty spared no expense in preserving the remains.
 On the lower level of the villa is a museum in which the mosaic floors, walls, pottery and first-century artefacts are on display.
 We take a stroll around this extraordinary property and say our farewells as we return to Rome.
 (Overnight Rome) BL

 Day 23: Tuesday 22 May, Depart Rome